RohitMacherla3/customer-churn-prediction/README.md

 ### Deployment
-- Final selecte model is to be deployed to streamlit
+- Final selected model is to be deployed to streamlit